 ALEXANDRIA, Va.
-(Dec.
-29, 2017) – The National Credit Union Administration issued one prohibition order and two notices of prohibition in December.
-These three individuals are prohibited from participating in the affairs of any federally insured financial institution.
+(Sept.
+28, 2018) – The National Credit Union Administration issued one prohibition order and four prohibition notices in September.
+These individuals are prohibited from participating in the affairs of any federally insured financial institution.

-- James Farrell, a former employee or institution-affiliated party of New Haven County Credit Union in North Haven, Connecticut, agreed and consented to the issuance of a prohibition order and agreed to comply with all of its terms to settle and resolve the NCUA Board’s claims against him.
+- Amy Simon, a former employee or institution-affiliated party of South Jennings Catholic Federal Credit Union in Jennings, Louisiana, agreed and consented to the issuance of a prohibition order and agreed to comply with all of its terms to settle and resolve the NCUA Board’s claims against her.

 You may view NCUA enforcement orders online or inspect them at NCUA’s Office of General Counsel between 9 a.m. and 4 p.m.
 Eastern, Monday through Friday.
 You also may order copies by mail from NCUA at 1775 Duke St., Alexandria, VA 22314-3428.

 Violation of a prohibition order is a felony offense punishable by imprisonment and a fine of up to $1 million.